musaibou/ePURE_JSBML/README.md

 ~~~

 ## Acknowledgement
 ePURE_JSBML uses a variety of third-party software libraries.
-They are ditributed along with ePURE_JSBML under the license statements of each software library, which is included in the ePURE_JSBML subdirectory /licenses.
+They are distributed along with ePURE_JSBML under the license statements of each software library, which is included in the ePURE_JSBML subdirectory /licenses.
 We'd like to thank that these software could be used for the development of ePURE_JSBML.
   - JSBML http://sbml.org/Software/JSBML
   - opencsv http://opencsv.sourceforge.net
   - Apache Commons libraries (commons cli, commons beanutils, and commons lang) https://commons.apache.org